earthcubeprojects-chords/chords/control.md

+---
+layout: page
-# CHORDS Setup and Control
+title: CHORDS Setup and Control
+---

 CHORDS configuration and control are performed by running a python management script from the directory containing the configuration files.